 From about 1700BC the Minoan civilisation shows to have mastered the fine techniques of filigree, granulation, and repoussé.
 The jewelry that has been unearthed on Crete shows strong influences from both Mesopotamia and Egypt but with its own strong design.
 The Minoan techniques and style jumped to mainland Greece with the city of Mycenae being the port of entry.
 The Mycenaean civilisation took over the Minoan decorative styles and gradually changed them into a style of their own.

-Northern Europe came into it’s Bronze Age around 2000BC and a few well-made items from between 1800 and 1500BC have been excavated on the British Isles but it’s only after 1500BC that the extent of the pre-Celtic cultures’ metal jewelry becomes apparent.
-Tin, gold, and amber acted as natural riches that enabled the tribes living in these areas to trade with the Mediterranean cultures.
+Northern Europe came into it’s Bronze Age around 2000BC and a few well-made items from between 1800 and 1500BC have been excavated on the British Isles.
+It’s only after 1500BC that the extent of the pre-Celtic cultures’ metal jewelry becomes apparent.
+Tin, gold, and amber acted as natural riches that enabled the tribes living in these areas to trade with Mediterranean cultures.
 Rich grave gifts at several spots suggest a fairly well-developed society.
 Around 1100-1000BC a century of widespread disruption took place.
-The cultures that emerged from this century of regression, first the Urnfield culture and later The Hallstatt and La Tène cultures have picked up on the progressive line of technical development and craftsmanship that we are reading throughout this article.
+The cultures that emerged from this century of regression, first the Urnfield culture and later The Hallstatt and La Tène cultures, had picked up on the progressive line of technical development and craftsmanship that we are reading throughout this article.

 The Celts used red enamel in their jewelry from around 400BC.
 The technique of applying enamel dates back to the Minoan and Mycenaean times when simple encrusted enameled pieces were made.
 The Celtic craftsmen took enamel application to the next level though cloisonné and champlevé enameling was used to make very colourful body decorations.